 The Pacific Northwest Laboratory (PNL) conducts an environmental monitoring program to assess potential effects of Hanford Operations on the local environs, onsite workers, and the offsite public.
-Monitoring for radiological emissions at Hanford has been ongoing for over 40 years and includes air, ground and surface water, fish, wildlife, soil, vegetation, and foodstuffs.
+Monitoring for radiological emissions at Hanford has been ongoing for 45 years and includes air, ground and surface water, fish, wildlife, soil, vegetation, and foodstuffs.
 Measured and calculated radiation doses to the public have been consistently below applicable regulatory limits.
-Monitoring of fish and wildlife is a significant component of the overall program.
 The Hanford Site now serves as a refuge for key fish and wildlife species.